The starting point of a privacy notice should be to tell people:

 Gain and record consent

 You need to consider how you will gain and record individuals’ consent, if required.
 There is a fundamental difference between telling a person how you’re going to use their personal information and getting their consent.
-Although in many cases it is enough to be transparent, and rely on a legal basis other than consent, in others a positive indication of an individual’s agreement will be needed.
-For example, if you wish to use personal data for the purposes of medical research it is likely that you will require an individual’s consent.
+Although in many cases it is enough to be transparent, and rely on a lawful basis other than consent, in others a positive indication of an individual’s agreement will be needed.

 When relying on consent, your method of obtaining it should:

 - ask individuals to positively opt-in, in line with good practice; and

 - give them sufficient information to make a choice.
 If your consent mechanism consists solely of an “I agree” box with no supporting information then users are unlikely to be fully informed and the consent cannot be considered valid.

 In addition if you are processing information for a range of purposes you should:

 - explain the different ways you will use their information; and